Claire-Potter/Belle-Musique-Studio/README.md

    * store | category

 3. SuperUser
-The superuser will have full access to the site admin section, apart from any access restrictions added to the code.
+ The Super User will have additional access to the Admin section.
+Certain models will be limited in terms of being able to create, delete or edit content in alignment with the management of subscriptions.

 ## Wireframes